-(3) At every hearing of an appeal where the appellant or his representative is present, the appellant or his representative shall be given an opportunity to address the Appellate Tribunal, and the immigration officer or his representative or the representative of the Board, as the case may be, shall be heard in answer but the Appellate Tribunal may, in its absolute discretion, call upon either party further to address it.

-(4) Representatives appearing on behalf of either party need not be persons having legal qualifications.

-(5) The decision of the Appellate Tribunal shall be notified to the appellant with the least possible delay.

-17. (1) On an appeal, the Immigration Appeals Tribunal may make such order, including an order for costs, as it thinks fit.
+- (8) The Immigration Appeals Tribunal, when hearing an appeal, may take into account fresh evidence and any change in circumstances that may have arisen in relation to the parties. - (9) At every hearing of an appeal where the appellant or his representative is present, the appellant or his representative shall be given an opportunity to address the Appellate Tribunal, and the Chief Immigration Officer or his representative or the representative of the Board, as the case may be, shall be heard in answer, but the Appellate Tribunal may, in its absolute discretion, call upon either party further to address it. - (10) Representatives appearing on behalf of either party need not be persons having legal qualifications. - (11) The decision of the Appellate Tribunal shall be notified to the appellant with the least possible delay. - 17.
+(1) On an appeal, the Immigration Appeals Tribunal may make such order, including an order for costs, as it thinks fit.